dicka88/pantau-covid/README.md

 See [DEMO](https://pantaucovid.netlify.com) , we using netlify to serve static site

 ## Build
-You will need Node.js installed on your system.
+You will need Node.js installed on your operation system.

 ~~~ sh
 # install all dependencies